James Burrows

-James Burrows (born December 30, 1940), sometimes known as Jim "Jimmy" Burrows, is an American television director.
-He has received numerous accolades including 11 Primetime Emmy Awards and five Directors Guild of America Awards.
-He was honored with the Directors Guild of America Lifetime Achievement Award in 2015 and NBC special Must See TV: An All-Star Tribute to James Burrows in 2016.
+James Edward Burrows (December 30, 1940 – June 19, 2026) was an American television director.
+He received numerous accolades, including 11 Primetime Emmy Awards and five Directors Guild of America Awards.
+He was honored with the Directors Guild of America Lifetime Achievement Award in 2015 and the NBC special Must See TV: An All-Star Tribute to James Burrows in 2016.

 Burrows started his career with The Mary Tyler Moore Show in 1974.
-Burrows has directed over 50 television pilots and co-created the television series Cheers (1982–1993).
-He has also formed 3 Sisters Entertainment, a joint venture with NBC.
-He is known for directing numerous episodes of comedy shows such as The Bob Newhart Show, Taxi, Frasier, Friends, Will & Grace, and 3rd Rock from the Sun.
+Burrows directed over 50 television pilots and co-created the television series Cheers (1982–1993).
+He also formed 3 Sisters Entertainment, a joint venture with NBC.
+He is known for having directed numerous episodes of comedy shows such as The Bob Newhart Show, Taxi, Frasier, Friends, Will & Grace, and Mike & Molly.